 The course has four main sections.
 The first, “Understanding Slavery,” defines slavery and examines the history of slavery both around the world and in the United States.
-The second section, “Modern-Day Slavery,” teaches about human trafficking, how modern-day slavery functions, and the effects of human-trafficking.
-Part three, “Connecting the Dots,” looks behind the curtain at the economics that support slavery—supply and demand, production and consumption, and how our consumerist society supports slavery with its continual demand for more and more “stuff.”
+The second section, “Modern-Day Slavery,” teaches about human trafficking, how modern-day slavery functions, and the effects of human trafficking.
+Part Three, “Connecting the Dots,” looks behind the curtain at the economics that support slavery—supply and demand, production and consumption, and how our consumerist society supports slavery with its continual demand for more and more stuff.
 The fourth section, “Cha-Cha-Changes,” really starts to dig deeper into philosophy with lessons on topics such as “the examined life,” the human experience, and moral laws.
 This section challenges students to consider their own talents and abilities and how they might be used to help them become world changers.
-It includes very practical discussion of ideological movements, how they are formed, and how they function.
+It includes very practical discussions of ideological movements, how they are formed, and how they function.

 “Creation Tanks” assign a research task that might involve visiting one or more websites or watching a video, followed by a writing assignment.
 For example, the Creation Tank on page 147 tells students to find and watch a documentary related to consumerism or anti-consumerism.
 “Then, do an online search on the words meta-physical naturalism, materialism, and narcissism.
 Define their meanings below and draw some connections from these philosophical positions to things you learn from the video.”